roastedpork/luko/user_testing_m.md

 <br>

-## Hypothesis #1: Gestures to move Luko's gaze aids productivity
+## Hypothesis: Gestures to move Luko's gaze aids productivity
 * Prove that manually moving a lamp across areas of a desk is cumbersome
 * Then prove that this is solved with the point to location feature
 * A dynamic task switching between 2 laptops/notebooks placed ~1ft away from each other (tune size)